tingjun-yang/Crypto-Clustering/README.md

 ![](figures/elbow_curve.png)

 This plot shows the clustering results.
 Both methods give consistent results.
+The points in the PCA analysis are more separated compared with the original data clustering.

 ![](figures/crypto_clustering_org.png)![](figures/crypto_clustering_pca.png)